 Oft-Overlooked Wedding Details

-1. A Wedding Website -Yes, your wedding can and should have its own website!
-Whether you register a URL or simply create a Facebook event, you should have it ready to go live before the invitations go out.
+1. A Wedding Website -Yes, your wedding can andshouldhave its own website!
+Whether you register a URL or simply create a Facebook event, you should have it ready to go live before the wedding invitations go out.
 Put the web address on the invitations and make sure the site has all the information your guests might need.
 That way nobody has to contact you directly to ask questions!

 3. When the Sun Sets -This might seem strange, but take note of what time the sun sets on your wedding day.
-That's the "golden hour" when your wedding photographer can get the best shots of the two of you.
+That's the "golden hour" when your wedding photographer can get the best shots of the bride and groom.
 You'll be glad you thought of this detail when you look back at your wedding photos!

 4. Assigning Point People -Do you want to deal with questions from your wedding vendors on your wedding day?
 Of course not!
 You're busy enough as it is!
-Pick a few trustworthy family members and friends to be the point-of-contact for the caterers, the DJ and whoever else might need guidance.
+Hire a wedding planner or pick a few trustworthy family members and friends to be the point-of-contact for the caterers, the DJ and whoever else might need guidance.

 5. Weather Contingencies -Working around the weather has become a bigger part of wedding planning than ever in 2020.
 With so many weddings being moved outdoors because of the pandemic, couples need to have a contingency plan for bad weather.
 Rent a big tent or a park pavilion in case of rain.
 Have patio heaters on the ready in case it gets cold, or some big fans for the sweltering heat.

 6. Wedding Insurance -Whether or not you need wedding insurance depends on t several factors.
 Some couples might see it as unnecessary, but there are also plenty of couples who wish (after the fact) that they had purchased insurance.
 Either way, it's worth considering, especially in a year like 2020, when just about everybody's wedding plans have been thrown for a loop.